thalerjonathan/solforge-casestudy/README.md

 Obviously also there is a balance to strike between how realtime the transactions/blocks should be and how many requests we make.
 Currently we fetch new blocks every 1_000 millseconds, which seems to be a good balance, however this can be change easily if tighter realtime polling is required and more generous Helius plans are available.

+Update: due to each block processing taking quite some time due to RPC roundtrips to fetch the block as well as fetching account infos, this means that in a single-threaded execution model the aggregator could not keep up with the networks speed of producing blocks.
+Therefore the aggregator was refactored into a solution that processes the blocks in parallel by pushing block slot numbers to process into a shared queue that is processed concurrently by a configurable number of worker threads.
+However this resulted in out-of-sequence processing of blocks, which is a problem as soon as we added fetching of accounts: for accounts we always want the latest info in the collection, so ordering matters.
+This was solved by giving each account entry a "lastmodified" timestamp that holds the blocks timestamp, and restricting updating only to newer timestamps.
+Given that blocks have strong monotounsly increasing block times this means that we will get right ordering - as within blocks, the accounts are processed in order of Txs, so we rely on Solanas ordering there, which we assume is correct.

 ## Testing

 Generally tests are written following a "testing pyramid", that consists of 3 layers, bottom to top: